 The best tools in my tool box are picture books.

-These nine books from Candlewick Press possess a certain inspiring quality–influencing my kids to want to write.
+These books possess a certain inspiring quality–influencing my kids to want to write.

-These nine books also provide opportuntites to teach children writing concepts.
+These books also provide opportunities to teach children writing concepts through creative writing lessons.

 Write Parts of a Story with Help!
 We Need a Title!